Reverse Mortgages

 Background

 A reverse mortgage becomes due when the last borrower no longer lives in the home or fails to comply with the conditions of the loan.
-In some cases, eligible nonborrower spouses may remain in the home after the borrower dies.
-However, to do so, they must act quickly after the borrower's death to meet short deadlines set by the Department of Housing and Urban Development.
+In some cases, eligible nonborrower spouses may remain in the home after the borrower dies, but they must act quickly to meet short deadlines.
 In addition, borrowers are protected when the amount they owe is more than the value of their home.
 This is known as being a nonrecourse loan.
-When the loan is due, they owe the lesser of the loan amount or 95 percent of the appraised value of the home.

-Home equity conversion mortgages: The Department of Housing and Urban Development (HUD) administers the federally insured reverse mortgage program known as the Home Equity Conversion Mortgage (HECM) program.
-Private lenders issue HECM loans, which are insured by the Federal Housing Administration.
+The home equity conversion mortgage (HECM) program: The Department of Housing and Urban Development (HUD) administers this reverse mortgage program.
+Private lenders issue HECM loans, which are insured by the Federal Housing Administration (FHA).
 Borrowers pay mortgage insurance premiums at origination and on a monthly basis.
 This insurance protects the lender if the amount owed on the loan is more than the value of the home when the loan is due.
 It also protects the borrower if the lender cannot make a scheduled payment.
-In FY2022, about 64,500 HECMs were originated.
-This is an increase from FY2021 when about 49,000 HECMs were originated.
-But it is a drop relative to the high of nearly 115,000 loan originations in FY2009.
+In fiscal year (FY) 2024, about 26,500 HECMs were originated.
+This is a drop relative to the high of nearly 115,000 loan originations in FY 2009.

 HECMs make up the vast majority of reverse mortgage loans.
-Very few lenders offer proprietary reverse mortgages, which are not insured by the Federal Housing Administration.
-Proprietary loans typically have served borrowers with home values exceeding the Federal Housing Administration (FHA) home value limit ($970,800 in 2022).
+Very few lenders offer so-called proprietary reverse mortgages, which are not insured by FHA.
+Proprietary loans typically have served borrowers with home values exceeding the Federal Housing Administration (FHA) maximum claim amount limit ($1,149,825 in 2024).
 These loans are also riskier for consumers, as they lack the consumer protections that HECMs offer.

 In 2011, HUD provided loss mitigation guidance and procedures for dealing with delinquent loans.
 In order to decrease the risk of foreclosure, HUD has allowed borrowers in technical default who have not made required tax or insurance payments to repay the money they owe over a five-year period.
 HUD now permits but does not require repayment plans to be offered to borrowers even after the loan has gone into foreclosure.
 Servicers differ on whether and how they offer loss mitigation plans.
 As a result, borrowers’ loss mitigation opportunities depend in part on the policies of their loan servicer.

-In declared emergencies, such as pandemics and natural disasters, borrowers may have an especially difficult time making payments for loan obligations.
+Borrowers may have an especially difficult time making payments for loan obligations during declared emergencies.
 This puts them at risk of foreclosure.
 HUD can take steps to help these borrowers stay in their homes.
 During the COVID-19 pandemic, for example, HUD imposed a foreclosure and eviction moratorium that applied to HECM borrowers.

 HUD’s at-risk foreclosure extension: To help older borrowers who face potential foreclosure, HUD offers foreclosure extensions in certain circumstances.
 They allow borrowers to remain in the home and avoid foreclosure.
 The servicer makes payments on unpaid obligations, such as property tax bills, on behalf of the borrower.
 The amount paid is added to the balance of the loan.
-Extensions are granted for a year and then must be recertified.
+Once granted, the extension is valid for as long as the borrower resides in the home.
 To qualify, borrowers must be age 80 or older.
-In addition, they must have a terminal illness or a substantiated long-term physical disability, or be caring for someone with a terminal illness.
-But dementia is not considered a qualifying condition.
+In addition, they must have a terminal illness, have a substantiated long-term physical disability, or be caring for someone with a terminal illness.
+However, dementia is not considered a qualifying condition.
 Borrowers with dementia may have difficulty filing the required ongoing paperwork, such as occupancy certificates, and keeping up with tax and insurance payments.

-Over the past few years, HUD has taken several steps to strengthen the mortgage insurance fund.
+HUD studied 533,894 HECM loans from 2000-2020 and found that the FHA incurred a net loss of approximately $10.4 billion during that period.
+Even before the study, HUD began taking several steps to strengthen the mortgage insurance fund.
 It lowered principal limits in 2009, 2010, 2013, and again in 2014 and raised both up-front and ongoing mortgage insurance premiums.
 In 2017, HUD increased the up-front mortgage insurance premium and lowered the ongoing mortgage insurance premium and the principal limits.
-Together with the financial assessment, these changes have led to a lower volume of reverse mortgage loan issuance.
+Together with the financial assessment, these changes have led to fewer HECM loan originations.

 This policy does not affect loans with nonborrowing spouses made prior to August 2014.
 For these loans, HUD gives the lender the discretion to allow an eligible nonborrowing spouse to stay in the home when certain requirements are met, including strict deadlines.